Why the financial industry would lose billions, per year

 If there is no cover-up, why did Premier Smith promise Albertans big benefits

 The above allegations may be difficult for Canadians to believe - deceptive actuaries, a muzzled media, organizations ignoring their mandate, and politicians inert.
-However, all Premiers and their Finance Ministers received these details three years ago.
-One agreed and acted.
+However, the Charbonneau Commission uncovered a cover-up of similar scale as shown here.